NormalVR/Normcore-Documentation/src/guides/creating-a-player-controller.md

 ![](./creating-a-player-controller/create-player-object-2.mp4)

 Looking good so far!
 If we enter Play mode, nothing will happen, so let's create a script to control our player.
-Create a new script called Player and add it to the Player game object.
+Create a new script called Player, and add it to the Player game object.

 The first step is to create a method to capture player input in `Update()` and a method to apply the input to our rigidbody in `FixedUpdate()`